Jontte/DMCR/README.markdown

 2. File -> Import -> Git
 	Address is git@github:Jontte/DMCR.git

-3. You should now have 3 new projects:
+3. You should now have one new project:
 	- DMCR
+	The DMCR-project includes the other two, but to make use of Eclipse, C++ and Python must be own projects also.
+	So we must import them as projects.

+4. File -> Import -> General - Import existing project into workspace
+	Choose DMCR/frontend or backend
+	Don't allow Eclipse to copy project contents

+	NOTE: As you import backend, Eclipse builds it automatically.
+(At least if you have the dependencies.)

+5. Repeat for the other one
+	Now you should have three projects:
+	- backend
+	- DMCR
 	- frontend

+6. If you have problem with files and folders showing twice in Project Explorer:
+	- Click on the drop-down arrow in Project Explorer
+	- Select "Customize View"
+	- Switch to "Content"
-	- backend
+	- Disable "Local Filesystem"
-	The DMCR-project includes the other two, but to make use of Eclipse, C++ and Python must be own projects also.
+	That should work.

 Building the backend
 --------------------